Condition Care Guide

 What is the conventional treatment?

-If natural remedies (see below) don’t improve constipation , you can help lessen pressure and straining with bowel movements by taking an over-the-counter stool softener such as docusate sodium (Colace).
+If natural home remedies for hemorrhoids (see below) don’t improve constipation, you can help lessen pressure and straining with bowel movements by taking an over-the-counter stool softener such as docusate sodium (Colace).

 Most hemorrhoids disappear on their own after a few days, some however, may become thrombosed and require surgical intervention to remove clotted blood; still others can persist becoming hard and painful.
-These may require more invasive treatment.
+If the above home remedies for hemorrhoids are not effective, you may require more invasive hemorrhoids treatment options.
 One method is ligation, in which a rubber band is placed around the base of the hemorrhoid.
 The band cuts off blood circulation and, as a result, the hemorrhoid withers away within days.
 Another method is sclerotherapy - injection of a chemical solution around the blood vessel to shrink it.
 A third technique relies on infrared coagulation to destroy the hemorrhoid by burning.
 And lastly, a surgical procedure known as hemorrhoidectomy is occasionally recommended for extensive or severe hemorrhoids to completely remove them.
 All of these are last resorts for persistent or severe cases that do not respond to simpler methods.

 What therapies does Dr. Weil recommend for hemorrhoids?